-During inerting, the existing oxygen is displaced by a non-reactive gas until a non-ignitable mixture is present.
+During inerting, the oxygen is displaced by a non-reactive gas until a non-ignitable mixture is created.
 It is necessary to distinguish between open and closed systems.
 For closed systems, e.g. reactors or tanks, inerting can be ensured by a slight overpressure; in the case of open systems, a continuous flow of inert gas and, if necessary, a measurement of the O2 concentration is required.
 During emergency inerting, inert gas is introduced into the object to be protected, e.g. a silo, in the event of elevated temperatures or carbon monoxide concentration.

 Inerting measures are used in a variety of industries, as the following examples show:

 - Chemical industry: Inerting tanks, tank farms, reactors or pipelines

 - Pharmaceutical industry: Inerting reactors, dryers, tanks or raw material silos

 - Petrochemical industry; Inerting tanks, reactors, pipelines, silos or bulk materials